 We’ve covered a lot of ground, but there are a few other things to keep in mind with your power meter.
 Some of these are summarizing key points we’ve already made, but they bear repeating.

-• For many cyclists, interchangability might be a factor.
+- For many cyclists, interchangability might be a factor.
 If you really want to use the powermeter on more than one bike, it is much easier to change, say, a pedal-based meter than a hub-based one.
+Let’s say you ride a gravel bike one day but do sprints on your tri bike the next.
+It sure is nice to not have to invest in multiple power meters.

 Bike Power Meter FAQs